This lesson is being piloted (Beta version)

 Other files that belong with your package

-• In addition to the source code and project specification, packages should include a README, LICENSE, and changelog.
+• Packages should include a README, LICENSE, and CHANGELOG.

-• You can also include .gitignore to avoid from committing non-source files and .pre-commit-config.yaml to automatically check simple issues with your code before committing it.
+• You can also include .gitignore to avoid from committing non-source files.

 Metadata